monterrubio-miguel/mars-agent/README.md

   --rocks ROCKS
   --explorers EXPLORERS
   --carriers CARRIERS
-  --iscoop IS COOPERATIVE OR INDIVIDUAL
+  --iscoop IS COOPERATIVE OR INDIVIDUAL (Note: Inputting any other option other than '1' will default to 0)

 ```